Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Dataset Construction

 \subsection{Implicit Candidate Generation}

 Our objective is to uncover \emph{implicit} citations.
-We use a test split containing 553,082 chunks.
-First, we eliminate chunks that contain explicit keywords such as `article', `loi', `code'.
-Second, for each chunk, we retrieve the ${k=5}$ nearest articles.
-Finally, a candidate article is discarded if it is cited in the decision.
-We also take into account statutory renumbering (details in Appendix~\ref{app:renumbering}).
-At the end of this process, we retain 40,566 candidate pairs, covering 1,906 unique Civil Code articles.
+We apply the bi-encoder to the held-out split of its data (Appendix~\ref{app:biencoder}).
+First, we eliminate chunks containing explicit keywords such as `article', `loi', `code'.
+Second, for each chunk, we retrieve the top-5 $k$ nearest articles.
+Finally, a candidate is discarded if its article is cited elsewhere in the decision.
+We also account for statutory renumbering (Appendix~\ref{app:renumbering}).
+This yields 40,566 candidate pairs.